 - "I, (name and title of consultant), am associated with the firm of (name of firm).
 I am recognized by the American Academy of Actuaries as qualified to perform actuarial valuations for organizations of this kind and have been retained by the (name of organization) with regard to such valuation.
 I was appointed on [date of appointment] in accordance with the requirements of the annual statement instructions." - 5.
-The SCOPE section should contain only the following statement (including all specified lines even if the value is zero) if the appointed actuary is using the prescribed wording: - "I have examined the assumptions and methods used in determining loss reserves, actuarial liabilities and related items listed below, as shown in the annual statement of the organization as prepared for filing with state regulatory officials, as of December 31, 20. - A. Claims unpaid (Page 3, Line 1); - B. Accrued medical incentive pool and bonus payments (Page 3, Line 2); - C. Unpaid claims adjustment expenses (Page 3, Line 3); - D. Aggregate health policy reserves (Page 3, Line 4) including unearned premium reserves and additional policy reserves from the Underwriting and Investment Exhibit Part 2D; - E. Aggregate life policy reserves (Page 3, Line 5); - F. Property/casualty unearned premium reserves (Page 3, Line 6); - G. Aggregate health claim reserves (Page 3, Line 7); and - H. Any actuarial reserves or liabilities not included in the items above." - 6.
-The RELIANCE section should contain only one of the following if the appointed actuary is using the prescribed wording:
+The SCOPE section should contain only the following statement (including all specified lines even if the value is zero) if the appointed actuary is using the prescribed wording: - "I have examined the assumptions and methods used in determining loss reserves, actuarial liabilities and related items listed below, as shown in the annual statement of the organization as prepared for filing with state regulatory officials, as of December 31, 20. - A. Claims unpaid (Page 3, Line 1); - B. Accrued medical incentive pool and bonus payments (Page 3, Line 2); - C. Unpaid claims adjustment expenses (Page 3, Line 3); - D. Aggregate health policy reserves (Page 3, Line 4) including unearned premium reserves, premium deficiency reserves and additional policy reserves from the Underwriting and Investment Exhibit Part 2D; - E. Aggregate life policy reserves (Page 3, Line 5); - F. Property/casualty unearned premium reserves (Page 3, Line 6); - G. Aggregate health claim reserves (Page 3, Line 7); - H. Any other loss reserves, actuarial liabilities, or related items presented as liabilities in the annual statement:; and - I. Specified actuarial items presented as assets in the annual statement."